GabeStah/Airbrake.io/Pitches/APM/APM - What You Need to Know/text.md

 Creating insightful, useful, and visually appealing APM reports can be a massive challenge unto itself.
 Not only are there a million ways to approach the actual gathering of raw data, but combining data into a useful collection that can provide actionable feedback is a major undertaking.

-Thankfully, many different tools exist to aid your team with application perform monitoring implementations.
+Thankfully, many different tools exist to aid your team with application perform management implementations.
 In general these fall into a few broad categories of tools, including tools aimed at helping developers with actual code creation, tools aimed at helping administrators handle server infrastructure management, and tools aimed at helping _everyone_ monitor the results of a production application.

 ### Code Profilers